memfault/interrupt/_drafts/fwup-signing.md

 ### ECDSA

 Several algorithms can be used to sign firmware, including RSA, DSA, and ECDSA.
-In this post, we focus on ECDSA for a few reason:
+In this post, we focus on ECDSA for a few reasons:

 1. Security: ECDSA is the latest and greatest in terms of signature algorithms.
    While standard DSA is considered broken by most, ECDSA is expected to remain